 I became a youth coach volunteer in 2015, with the help of my children joining a youth league.
 Since then I’ve enjoyed teaching and giving back to youth bowlers.
 I provide hands-on coaching and encouragement to each youth bowler I work with.
-I am in the process of obtaining certification as a certified coach, along with Coach Dave and Coach Gary.
+I have successfully obtained my credentials as a certified coach, along with Coach Dave and Coach Gary.
 I am very excited to join this team and to continue to provide our combined knowledge of the game to these rising stars.

 Why do we have Certified Coaches?

 The importance of having a USBC Certified Coach in our Youth program is that there is consistency in HOW we coach and communicate with young bowlers.
 It brings added confidence to bowlers and parents knowing our coaches have been trained to coach.
 It makes a difference!

 You do not need to be certified to join our coaching team, but you must have a passion to teach and develop our youth.
 You must also have Registered Volunteer Program (RVP) approval.

 If you have interest in coaching in our program, send email to Gary Philip at Gary@SanDimasYouthBowling.com